jonkeda/Wireframes/architecture/UIMMD/docs/32_Sanity_Check_Value_Proposition.md

 ```
 SANITY CHECK RESULT
 ─────────────────────────
-  Question: Does Wireframe bring unique value?
+  Question: Does Wireframe bring unique value.
   Answer:   ✅ YES - for AI-assisted UI specification and verification

-  Question: Could we just use HTML?
+  Question: Could we just use HTML.
   Answer:   ❌ HTML is too verbose and mixes concerns

-  Question: Does it achieve its goals?
+  Question: Does it achieve its goals.
   Answer:   ✅ YES - structured AI output + human-readable verification

   RECOMMENDATION: ✅ PROCEED WITH IMPLEMENTATION